-Both roles are Bristol-based.
-You will need to be able to commit to volunteering with SARSAS for at least 6 months.
+For both roles you will need to be able to commit to volunteering with SARSAS for at least 6 months.

 Helpline Volunteer Support Workers will need to be able to attend one 2-3 hour helpline shift per week and monthly group supervision.
 Assistant Administrator Volunteers will need to commit to 4 – 6 hours per week usually between 9 am and 5 pm.

 Opportunities for further training and expanding knowledge will be provided as well as visits to external agencies, and participating in away days, planning or conferences.
 There will also be opportunities to get involved in other SARSAS services including one-to-one support and campaigning if desired.
 SARSAS will reimburse out-of-pocket expenses.

-To book a place on the information session or for any questions please contact us by e-mail info@SARSAS.org.uk or by phone on 0117 9299556 and ask for Liz Roberts and you can have a look at our Frequently Asked Questions
+If you have any questions please contact us by e-mail info@SARSAS.org.uk or by phone on 0117 9299556 and ask for Liz Roberts and you can have a look at our Frequently Asked Questions

 Closing Date for applications – Tuesday 4th September 2018 (9.00am)